 We report on the basis of a 52-week or 53-week fiscal year, which ends on the Saturday closest to January 31.
 All references to fiscal year mean the year in which that fiscal year began.
-References to “fiscal 2019” relate to the 52 weeks ended February 1, 2020, references to “fiscal 2018” relate to the 52 weeks ended February 2, 2019 and references to “fiscal 2017” relate to the 53 weeks ended February 3, 2018.
+References to “fiscal 2020” relate to the 52 weeks ended January 30, 2021, references to “fiscal 2019” relate to the 52 weeks ended February 1, 2020 and references to “fiscal 2018” relate to the 53 weeks ended February 2, 2019.

-The Company’s Board of Directors has authorized the issuance of 50 million shares of preferred stock under The Michaels Companies, Inc. Certificate of Incorporation. preferred shares have been issued as of February 1, 2020.
+The Company’s Board of Directors has authorized the issuance of 50 million shares of preferred stock under The Michaels Companies, Inc. Certificate of Incorporation.
+No preferred shares have been issued as of January 30, 2021.

 Share Repurchase Program

-In September 2018, the Board of Directors authorized a new share repurchase program for the Company to purchase $500 million of the Company’s common stock on the open market or through accelerated share repurchase transactions.
+In September 2018, the Board of Directors authorized a share repurchase program for the Company to purchase $500 million of the Company’s common stock on the open market or through accelerated share repurchase transactions.
 The share repurchase program does not have an expiration date, and the timing and number of repurchase transactions under the program will depend on market conditions, corporate considerations, debt agreements and regulatory requirements.
 Shares repurchased under the program are held as treasury shares until retired.
-During fiscal 2019, we repurchased 11.6 million shares for an aggregate amount of $105.1 million.
-As of February 1, 2020, we had $293.5 million of availability remaining under our current share repurchase program.
+During fiscal 2020, we repurchased 7.2 million shares for an aggregate amount of $87.2 million.
+As of January 30, 2021, we had $206.4 million of availability remaining under our current share repurchase program.

 The functional currency of our Canadian operations is the Canadian dollar.
 Translation adjustments result from translating our Canadian subsidiaries’ financial statements into U.S. dollars.
 Balance sheet accounts are generally translated at exchange rates in effect at the balance sheet date.
 Income statement accounts are translated at average exchange rates during the year.
 Translation adjustments are recorded as a component of accumulated other comprehensive income in our consolidated statements of stockholders’ deficit.
-The translation adjustments recorded in accumulated other comprehensive loss, net of taxes, were losses of $0.7 million and $6.2 million in fiscal 2019 and fiscal 2018, respectively, and a gain of $10.6 million in fiscal 2017.
-Transaction gains and losses are recorded as a part of other expense (income), net in our consolidated statements of comprehensive income and were immaterial for all fiscal periods presented.
+The translation adjustments recorded in accumulated other comprehensive loss, net of taxes, was a gain of $6.8 million in fiscal 2020 and were losses of $0.7 million and $6.2 million in fiscal 2019 and fiscal 2018, respectively.
+Transaction gains and losses are recorded as a part of other (income) expense, net in our consolidated statements of comprehensive income and were immaterial for all fiscal periods presented.